Find the top things to know about returning to campus

 Manhattan College’s approach to a phased reopening is designed to address the unprecedented challenges of living, working and studying in this type of close-contact environment while maintaining social distancing.
 While we are closely monitoring local, state and federal agency guidelines that have allowed for certain levels of reentry, the College views these as minimum thresholds and plans to continue to limit workforce presence on campus.

-The phase one starting date for employees is Monday, August 10.
-Each department director will identify those employees who will return on August 10.
+Pase 1 began for employees on Monday, August 10.
 Employees are only permitted to return to work after their supervisor has submitted the department’s staffing plan (provided to department heads by Human Resources).
 All other employees will be expected to continue to work remotely.
 If an employee is unsure if they are to report to work on site, they should contact their supervisor.

 Only up to 25% of each department’s employees should work on campus at any one time to help with reduced density in office areas and social distancing.
 Certain departments will be permitted up to 40% of employees on campus at any one time.